MinhLeDinh-HCMUT/PyQt5-installation-on-Ubuntu-18.04/README.md

 - To overcome this problem, the solution is to build it from source.
 When I try this new approach, to my surprise, it works perfectly fine :D
 - That is the reason why I want to share this method with whoever needs it, hopes that it works well with your device!
 ## Procedure
 - As PyQt5 requires Python 3.7 or later, makes sure that your device meets this requirement.
-For me, as I also need to works with other librarys that need high Python version, I will use the Python version 3.11.
+For me, as I also need to works with other libraries that need higher Python version, I will use the Python version 3.11.
-- With Jetpack 4.6 and Ubuntu 18.04, it is not possible to install Python version 3.8 and above directly, so I will use the virtual enviroment instead.
-A tutorial on how to install Python with virtual enviroment by Jetson Hacks can be found here: https://www.youtube.com/watch?v=LSdXakt8nZ8
+- With Jetpack 4.6 and Ubuntu 18.04, it is not possible to install Python version 3.8 and above directly, so I will use the virtual environment instead.
+A tutorial on how to install Python with virtual environment by Jetson Hacks can be found here: https://www.youtube.com/watch?v=LSdXakt8nZ8
-- Keep the packages up-to-date:
+- First, keep the packages up-to-date:

   ```$ sudo apt-get update```